Over 165 years of creativity

 The original medieval court was demolished at the end of the nineteenth century to clear the way for construction of the Palace Court school, and our grounds still feature a private garden complete with a beautiful protected white mulberry tree, and a historic Grade II listed section of medieval wall and archway — the only surviving remnant of the original monastic foundation.

-Palace Studios includes two large specialist studios, comprising spaces over 160m2, designed to meet the needs of modern art, design and media students plus high windows for natural light, all housed only 250 metres away from the sea and five minutes walk from Plymouth College of Art’s HE campus at Tavistock Place.
+Palace Studios includes two large specialist studios, comprising spaces over 160m2, designed to meet the needs of modern art, design and media students plus high windows for natural light, all housed only 250 metres away from the sea and five minutes walk from Arts University Plymouth’s HE campus at Tavistock Place.

-Palace Studios adds to the regeneration of the area between Drake Circus and the Barbican, which we contributed to in 2016 with the opening of Palace Court on Buckwell Street, the college’s dedicated Pre-Degree campus for over 600 16 to 19-year-olds studying creative Extended Diplomas.
-Since 2010 Plymouth College of Art and Plymouth School of Creative Arts have invested more than £25m in the city of Plymouth, and created circa 200 new jobs.
+Palace Studios adds to the regeneration of the area between Drake Circus and the Barbican, which we contributed to in 2016 with the opening of Palace Court on Buckwell Street, the university’s dedicated Pre-Degree campus for over 600 16 to 19-year-olds studying creative Extended Diplomas.

-The Foundation Diploma in Art & Design being taught in Palace Studios is a qualification unique to the creative industries, designed to offer ambitious students the opportunity to spend a year immersing themselves in discovery, experimentation and exploration of different artistic disciplines that are unavailable in conventional education settings.
+The Foundation Diploma in Art & Design that is taught in Palace Studios is a qualification unique to the creative industries, designed to offer ambitious students the opportunity to spend a year immersing themselves in discovery, experimentation and exploration of different artistic disciplines that are unavailable in conventional education settings.

 Through practical workshops and seminars, students are introduced to a range of media, materials, processes, resources and equipment, nurturing creativity and confidence, within a creatively diverse environment that is a progressive gateway to the wider world of art and design, in Europe and beyond.